 While only a small percentage of bullied children commit suicide, children who are both victims and bullies (victim/bullies) have a higher rate of suicide than do those who are only victims.
 Other long-term consequences for bullies include problems with substance abuse, violence, and anti-social behavior.

 Given the serious nature of bullying and cyberbullying, parents of both victims and bullies should want to know if their child is involved, yet some adults behave as if they don’t want to know.
 According to one study, 43% of kids say they’re the victims of some kind of cyberbullying, but only 10% tell someone.
 When they do tell someone, it’s usually a parent.
 “What if the parents are my friends?” was the response of one parent.
 “It’s too awkward,” or, “I don’t want to get them in trouble.”

 All adults have a role to play in preventing bullying.
 Studies show that the most effective prevention strategies are comprehensive and involve schools, parents, and students.
 They include rigorously enforced school-wide rules and policies, training of administrators, teachers, and staff, in addition to education and interventions for victims, bullies, and witnesses.

 As parents, be involved in your child’s life in and out of school, and act immediately if you suspect or learn your child has been involved in a bullying incident (as the bully, victim, or a witness).
 It’s crucial to stay abreast of your child’s use of social media.
 And finally, advocate for anti-bullying measures in the school and the community by learning more about the model programs and best-practices that incorporate comprehensive strategies to prevent bullying (see below).

 The American Psychological Association compiled a list of helpful websites:

-The author is an evaluator, consultant, and therapist who specializes in working with children with NLD.
-She is also on the faculty of the Norwalk Hospital Pediatric Development and Therapy Center in Norwalk, CT.
+The author is an evaluator, consultant, and therapist who specializes in working with children with NLD and autism-spectrum disorders.
+She is also a member of Smart Kids with Learning Disabilities’ Professional Advisory Board.